-As of December 31, 2010, the Hercules Savings and Investment Plan was renamed the Ashland Inc. Union Employee Savings Plan (now the Ashland Union Employee Savings Plan).
-In conjunction with this change, a majority of the participants were transferred to the Ashland Inc. Employee Savings Plan with the exception of a select group of union-affiliated employees.
-The union-affiliated employees remaining in the Plan will continue to do so indefinitely.
-The Trustee and Recordkeeper for the Plan is Fidelity Management Trust Company.
+Effective December 31, 2012, a majority of the participants were transferred to the Ashland Inc. Employee Savings Plan, with the exception of a select group of union-affiliated employees.
+In 2016, the \$335 in "Transfers" on the Statement of Changes in Net Assets Available for Benefits primarily related to transfers to the Ashland Employee Savings Plan.
+The union affiliated employees remained in the Plan and will continue to do so indefinitely.
 The Plan is intended to qualify under sections 401(a), 401(k), and 401(m) of the Internal Revenue Code (IRC), and under section 404(c) of ERISA.